RillingDev/rilling.dev/source/_posts/an-introduction-to-webmention.md

 In this example, the Webmention endpoint of the target website is discovered to be `https://mi.within.website/api/webmention/accept`.

-If the response of the target website does not include either of the above, Webmentions cannot be sent for this website because no Webmention endpoint exists.
+If the target website does not include either of the above, Webmentions cannot be sent for this website because no Webmention endpoint exists.

-#### 1.3.
-Send the Webmention
+#### Send the Webmention

-An HTTP POST request is sent to the endpoint.
+The Webmention is sent to the endpoint as a HTTP POST request.
 It contains two `x-www-form-urlencoded` parameters: the source and the target URL.

 ```http
 POST https://mi.within.website/api/webmention/accept HTTP/1.1